 You can use a spreadsheet to enter and calculate data.
 A spreadsheet consists of columns and rows of cells.
 You can enter data directly into the cells of the spreadsheet and perform calculations that are based on the data by using formulas.
+When you create an interactive spreadsheet by using one of the Microsoft Office XP design programs and put that spreadsheet on a Web page, you give Web users the opportunity to interact with the data and perform calculations directly in the browser.
+Users can make changes to the data and see the results of calculations automatically.

-You can make changes to the data and see the results of calculations automatically.
-You can also sort, filter, and find data in a spreadsheet.
-The following example shows a spreadsheet on a Web page designed to be used as a mortgage calculator.
-When you change the values in the bordered input cells in the browser, the spreadsheet calculates the mortgage payment.
+The following example is a spreadsheet on a Web page designed to be used as a mortgage calculator.
+When the user changes the values in the bordered input cells in the browser, the spreadsheet calculates the mortgage payment.